That-H/untitled_bandit/README.md

 ## Running The Game

 The github repository contains, in the target/release/ folder, an optimised executable file that runs the game.
+It requires some assets located in src, so it is recommended to download the entire project as a zip file and directly run it from there.
 Alternatively, you can build the game from the source code and run the resulting binary.
 See [Building From Source](#Building-From-Source)

 ## Dependencies